The Complete Guide to ACL Tear Rehab

 Returning to sport after an ACL tear

-Once you’re out of the early protective phases of ACL rehab and have demonstrated sufficient healing, strength, balance, and control, your rehab should begin to include sport specific drills.
+Once you’re out of the early protective phases of ACL rehab and have demonstrated sufficient healing, strength, balance, and control, your rehab should begin to include sport-specific drills.
 ACL rehab must be highly individualized – it is not enough to just have a strong and stable knee at the end of rehab.
 People need to feel confident and mentally ready to return to their specific sport and this only comes from practicing those specific movements.

 Common return to sport criteria include (but are not limited to):

-• Strength within 10% of other leg.
+• Strength within 10% of the other leg.

 • No functional complaints.